Dmitriy Bunin

 To help with that ambiguous task, we've delved into the multi-verse of vector graphics to find the best free icon packs for your interfaces.
 We've researched hundreds of open-source, free, and paid icon sets to find the best ones.

-How to choose the perfect UI icon set❓
+How do you choose the perfect icon pack for your project?

-So when you're picking your icon squad, they should fit right in, be easy to spot, and actually make sense.
+UI icons serve two key purposes: reinforcing your brand identity and providing intuitive cues for your product functionality.
+So, when you're picking your icon pack, they should fit right in, be easy to spot, and actually make sense.

-Know how and when users will interact with certain icons.
 Think about the context in which the icons will appear to users, and use this as the entry point to enhance your project's usability with icons.
-Avoid using icons where they are not needed.

 3. UI Icons consistency

-While each icon aims to deliver its own message, all icons should exist in harmony.
-That's why it's an important designer's job to maintain consistency across all icons in the project.
+While each icon aims to deliver its message, all icons should exist in harmony.

 4. Solid (flat) icons vs. Outlined Icons in UI design